misha130/ion-datepicker/README.md

  `[modalOptions]` - a modal is used to display the picker to configure the animation or other options you may use this

  `[locale]` - for translating the calendar.
-Avaliable local is en-US, en-UK, he-IL, pt-BR, ru-RU, de, fi, fr-FR, zh-TW, zh-CN
+Avaliable local is en-US, en-UK, he-IL, pt-BR, ru-RU, de, fi, fr-FR, zh-TW, zh-CN, ja-JP

  `[localeStrings]` - if you dont want to use the built translations - accepts an object { weekdays: string[], months: string[], monday:boolean }, For example: